cpfaff/rbefdata_paper/paper/rbefdata.md

 world (e.g heidorn2009 shedding light on the dark) but also through bigger long term projects like LTER (cite xxx), BEF-China (cite xxx), governmental projects and local initiatives (cite xxx).
-This in fact results in a wild growing, complex and heterogeneous data landscape in that we need to deal with.
-The application of ontologies in ecology is discussed controversially (cite xxx) which is mainly related to the heterogeneity of the research domain and it is argued that they can be a benefit, but it is hard to set up a sophisticated ontology covering all necessary terms and relation of a that complex research domain like ecology.
+This in fact results in a wild growing, complex and heterogeneous data landscape that we need to deal with.
+The application of ontologies in ecology is thus discussed controversially (cite xxx) and it is argued that they can be a benefit, but it is hard to set up a sophisticated ontology covering all necessary terms and relation of a that complex research domain like ecology (cite xxx).

-As there is a growing demand to use and reuse available data and to embed small heterogeneous data into a wider context in ecology we here introduce the R package `rbefdata` that in combination with BEFdata exactly deals with that.
-We showcase the functionality of the package available with version 0.3.5 creating a workflow for integration of three datasets and discuss the rbefdata package and BEFdata in the light of future developments on the integration of ontologies that will make finding data, smart merges and unit conversion possible to help researchers to deal with the upcoming challenges in dealing with data like integration of heterogeneous datasets.
+With growing global data pool there is a growing demand to use and reuse available data and to embed small heterogeneous data into a wider context.
+We here introduce the R package `rbefdata` that in combination with `BEFdata` exactly deals with that.
+We showcase the functionality of the package available with version 0.3.5 creating a workflow that integrates two datasets using a analysis that has been published already and discuss the `rbefdata` package and `BEFdata` in the light of upcoming developments like the integration of an ontology we built that will make finding data and smart merges possible to help researchers to deal with the upcoming challenges in handling complex and heterogeneous data.

 ## Material and Methods